creathque/TPMR/README.md

 # TPMR

-Official repository for **TPMR**, a classifier-guided framework for targeted industrial defect image generation.
+Official repository for **Targeted Phased Mask Repainting (TPMR)**.

 ## Status

-This repository has been created for the associated manuscript.
+This repository accompanies a manuscript that is currently under review.

-The source code, configuration files, pretrained models, and usage instructions will be released upon publication.
+The complete source code, pretrained models, configuration files, and reproduction instructions will be released upon acceptance.

 ## Overview

-TPMR uses classifier feedback to select hard samples as generation sources.
-Grad-CAM responses are further used to construct soft masks that guide the generation process.
+TPMR is a classifier-guided framework for targeted industrial defect image generation.
+It selects difficult samples as generation sources and preserves class-relevant defect content during generation.

 ## Planned Release